This fluffy girl is ready to bounce into her new home!

 CompatibilityImportant: The history and compatibility of an animal is not always known.
 If certain compatibility criteria have been identified, they will be listed here or in the animal's description.

 - No Dogs

-How to stop my dog from barking all the time
+How to stop my cat from scratching the furniture?

 Caring for rats